majeau-bettez/opendata_jie/authorGuidelines_additions.md

 the specific database used.
 Whenever applicable, this citation should provide database version number and any other disambiguating identifiers, the year of publication, the date of access, and the location at which it was accessed.
-This location can be *either* a URL (preferably based on a digital object identifier, DOI) or a software in which the database is embedded.
+Importantly, this location can be *either* a URL *or* a software in which the database is embedded.
 Please use only static URLs, preferably with persistent identifiers or DOIs.

 This database information should be arranged to follow the APA citation style for web pages:
 > Authors. (year-of-database-publication). *Title-including-version-number-and-other-disambiguation-identifiers.* Retrieved [date-of-retrieval] from [location-which-is-either-url-or-software]

-### Examples
+The necessary disambiguation identifier varies from dataset to dataset, so please respect or exceed the data providers' suggested citation informations ([e.g., instructions from ecoinvent](https://www.ecoinvent.org/support/faqs/first-time-users/how-do-i-cite-ecoinvent.html)).

-*Pull requests for additional use cases as the ones below are welcome.*
+### Examples of required, direct database citations

-Please also consider suggested citations by the data provider, e.g. https://www.ecoinvent.org/support/faqs/first-time-users/how-do-i-cite-ecoinvent.html
+\[*Comment: Pull requests for additional use cases as the ones below are welcome.*\]

 **Example 1:** EXIOBASE Database